GRAVITATION

 see figure 5

-in general relativity, a photon can be captured in an unstable orbit around the massive object.
+in general relativity, a photon can be captured in an unstable orbit around a massive object.

 Impact (photon coming from infinity)\(b<b_{lim}\)